Event Budget Sheet

 Identify Revenue Streams

 List all potential sources of income for your event.
-This may include ticket sales, sponsorships, merchandise sales, and any other revenue-generating activities.
+This may include ticket sales, sponsorships, merchandise sales, and other revenue-generating activities.
 Be realistic in your projections and consider both primary and secondary revenue streams.

 Outline Expenses

 Create a comprehensive list of all potential expenses associated with your event.
-This includes venue costs, catering, equipment rentals, marketing and promotional expenses, staff wages, and any miscellaneous costs.
+This includes venue costs, catering, equipment rentals, marketing and promotional expenses, staff wages, and miscellaneous costs.
 Research and gather quotes to ensure accurate estimates.

 Categorize Expenses